EOSIO/eosio-java-android-example-app/README.md

 * [ABIEOS Serialization Provider for Android](https://github.com/EOSIO/eosio-java-android-abieos-serialization-provider): A pluggable serialization provider for EOSIO SDK for Java using ABIEOS (for transaction and action conversion between JSON and binary data representations)
 * [Softkey Signature Provider](https://github.com/EOSIO/eosio-java-softkey-signature-provider): An example pluggable signature provider for EOSIO SDK for Java for signing transactions using in-memory keys (not for production use)

+## How to Transact

-[`TransactionTask.java`](app/src/main/java/one/block/androidexampleapp/TransactionTask.java) contains basic sample code for constructing, signing and broadcasting transactions using the `eosiojava` libraries:
+[`TransactionTask.java`](app/src/main/java/one/block/androidexampleapp/TransactionTask.java) contains basic sample code for constructing, signing and broadcasting transactions using the `eosiojava` libraries.

+### Set Up Your TransactionSession

+First, set up your [`TransactionSession`](https://github.com/EOSIO/eosio-java/blob/master/eosiojava/src/main/java/one/block/eosiojava/session/TransactionSession.java).
+This is your factory for creating new transactions:

 1. Create an instance of the [`AbiEosSerializationProviderImpl`](https://github.com/EOSIO/eosio-java-android-abieos-serialization-provider/blob/develop/eosiojavaabieos/src/main/java/one/block/eosiojavaabieosserializationprovider/AbiEosSerializationProviderImpl.java) serialization provider from the [`eosiojavaandroidabieosserializationprovider`](https://github.com/EOSIO/eosio-java-android-abieos-serialization-provider) library.
 1. Create an instance of the [`EosioJavaRpcProviderImpl`](https://github.com/EOSIO/eosio-java-android-rpc-provider/blob/master/eosiojavarpcprovider/src/main/java/one/block/eosiojavarpcprovider/implementations/EosioJavaRpcProviderImpl.java) RPC provider with an input string pointing to a nodeos RPC endpoint.